AhmedEid2504/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod --reference=olleh hello sets the mode of hello the same as olleh automatically chmod -R +x . adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed.
+Regular files should not be changed. mkdir -m 751 my_dir makes the directory with permissions by using -m